ceph/ceph/doc/rados/configuration/mclock-config-ref.rst

 After switching to the *custom* profile, the desired mClock configuration option may be modified.
-For example, to change the client reservation IOPS allocation for a specific OSD (say osd.0), the following command can be used:
+For example, to change the client reservation IOPS ratio for a specific OSD (say osd.0) to 0.5 (or 50%), the following command can be used:

   .. prompt:: bash #

-    ceph config set osd.0 osd_mclock_scheduler_client_res 3000
+    ceph config set osd.0 osd_mclock_scheduler_client_res 0.5

-.. important:: Care must be taken to change the reservations of other services like recovery and background best effort accordingly to ensure that the sum of the reservations do not exceed the maximum IOPS capacity of the OSD.
+.. important:: Care must be taken to change the reservations of other services like recovery and background best effort accordingly to ensure that the sum of the reservations do not exceed the maximum proportion (1.0) of the IOPS capacity of the OSD.

 .. tip::  The reservation and limit parameter allocations are per-shard based on the type of backing device (HDD/SSD) under the OSD.
 See